-2.6.1 All examination sessions on academic programmes involve a first and second examiner (the latter of whom may be internal or external).
-All dissertations and theses are assessed and graded by a first examiner (the supervisor/promoter), and, where there is a co-supervisor or joint promoter, assessed by him or her as second examiner, and then finally also assessed by an independent external examiner.
+2.6.1 All examinations on academic programmes involve a first and second examiner.
+All dissertations and theses are assessed by a first examiner (the supervisor or promoter), and, if there is a co-supervisor or joint promoter, assessed by him or her as second examiner.
+Then, finally, a dissertation is also assessed by an independent external examiner, and, in the case of a doctoral thesis, two such examiners.